Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: The Chameleon system-on-chip architecture

-Our second technique enables efficient handling of residual connections.
+\looseness-100 Our second technique enables efficient handling of residual connections.
 As sequence lengths grow, larger dilation factors stemming from deeper networks are needed to expand the receptive field (\autoref{fig:tcn_structure}), making residual connections essential for effective optimization of these deep networks \cite{he2015deepresiduallearningimage}.
 While TCN-CUTIE \cite{scherer2022tcn_cutie_benini} supports up to ten convolutional layers, it lacks support for residual connections, severely limiting scalability.
-UltraTrail \cite{bernardo_ultratrail_2020} does support residuals but requires three separate buffers, resulting in a $4\times$ activation memory overhead and complex memory access control logic.
+UltraTrail \cite{bernardo_ultratrail_2020} does support residuals but requires three separate buffers and complex memory access control logic.
 Giraldo~\etal~\cite{giraldo_efficient_2021} omit residuals but still employ a ping-pong buffer setup.
 To eliminate the need for multi-buffer schemes to manage residual layers without sacrificing FIFO-style inference, our \textit{residual-aware register file processing} (\autoref{fig:tcn_processing_comparison}(a), right) uses a two-port register file that enables simultaneous reads and writes.
-To support asynchronous streaming input alongside ongoing processing, Chameleon stores DNN inputs in a dedicated \SI{0.25}{\kilo\byte} memory.
+When the next layer needs the previous layer’s output in the same cycle the latter computed, the network address generator inserts a one-cycle delay to avoid read/write conflicts.
+This negligible 1-cycle latency overhead would only happen for a tiny $16\times 16$ FC layer immediately followed by another FC layer, and does not occur for practical network sizes such as the ones used in this paper.
+Finally, in order to support asynchronous streaming input alongside ongoing processing, Chameleon stores the incoming DNN inputs in a dedicated \SI{0.25}{\kilo\byte} memory.

 By combining the two techniques described above and as shown in \autoref{fig:tcn_processing_comparison}(b), Chameleon reduces activation memory by $76\times$, $28\times$, and $4\times$ compared to prior TCN accelerators \cite{scherer2022tcn_cutie_benini, giraldo_efficient_2021, bernardo_ultratrail_2020}, while enabling deployment of DNNs with up to $5.5\times$ more weights per \SI{}{\kilo\byte} of activation memory.
 This enables, for the first time, raw audio KWS on 16k-step inputs --- two orders of magnitude longer than in previous TCN accelerators.